-mooresbp Posted January 1 Share Posted January 1 Our thoughts and prayers Quote George - - Moore's BP We'll see you on down the road Link to comment Share on other sites More sharing options...
+mooresbp Posted January 1, 2024 Report Posted January 1, 2024 Our thoughts and prayers Quote George - - Moore's BP We'll see you on down the road

-Towgodess14 Posted January 1 Share Posted January 1 I knew the driver, the brother of a long time friend and fellow tower.
+Towgodess14 Posted January 1, 2024 Report Posted January 1, 2024 I knew the driver, the brother of a long time friend and fellow tower.
 I never want to be the person that has to tell someone that their family member was killed again.
 This happened less than a mile from my house.
 We heard the sirens, saw the response, read the CHP log and prayed it was wrong.
 It wasn't.
 Dale had started working for USA Towing when it was still Broadway Towing.
 I spoke with some of his coworkers last night while I was still trying to get the details.
 He was loved and well respected by those who worked with him.
 Towing is a very transitory occupation.
 Many drivers staying a few years here, then a few there.
 That he stayed in one place for what must be by now 20 years and a change of ownership speaks to the type of person he was.
 And to the kind of place many of us wish we could find.
 Not coworkers, but family.
-Quote Link to comment Share on other sites More sharing options...
+Quote

-5towman Posted January 1 Share Posted January 1 So sorry to hear this.
+5towman Posted January 1, 2024 Report Posted January 1, 2024 So sorry to hear this.
 Another good man gone.
 Our hearts go out to his family and friends.
-Quote Link to comment Share on other sites More sharing options...
+Quote

-Platinum Sponsor Doreen ur Finance Lady Posted January 6 Platinum Sponsor Share Posted January 6 So sad 😞 Another tower gone Sending prayers for his family and friends 🙏 ❤️ Quote Contact: Doreen Aragona - Integrated Leasing - Office: 800-551-4854 Ext 20 Email: Doreen@integratedleasing.com Cell 516-852-5740 www.INTEGRATEDLEASING.COM Link to comment Share on other sites More sharing options...
+Platinum Sponsor Doreen ur Finance Lady Posted January 6, 2024 Platinum Sponsor Report Posted January 6, 2024 So sad Another tower gone Sending prayers for his family and friends Quote Contact: Doreen Aragona - Integrated Leasing - Office: 800-551-4854 Ext 20 Email: [email protected] Cell 516-852-5740 www.INTEGRATEDLEASING.COM

 Recommended Posts